KxSystems/docs/docs/kb/kdb-tick.md

 MSFT.O 10:55 | 0D10:59:59.561575000 45.18819 764
 MSFT.O 11:00 | 0D11:03:05.560379000 45.18205 123
 ```
-* `tq` populates table `tq` with all trades with then current quote.
+* `tq` records the current quote price as each trade occurs.
+It populates table `tq` with all trade updates, accompanied by the value contained within the last received quote update for the related sym.
 Example depends upon the tickerplant using a schema with only a quote and trade table.
 ```q
 time                 sym    price    size bid      ask      bsize asize
 -----------------------------------------------------------------------